Enhancing repository-level software repair via repository-aware knowledge graphs: Experimental Setup

 \subsection{Implementation Details}

-We use neo4j~\cite{neo4jmain} for building the knowledge graph with plugins apoc-4.4~\cite{neo4j_apoc} and gds-2.6.8~\cite{neo4j_gds}. \tool integrates state-of-the-art LLMs and embedding models in a task-specific manner: Claude 3.5~\cite{anthropic2023claude} for bug location and patch generation; Deepseek-V3~\cite{deepseekai2024deepseekv3technicalreport} for cost-efficient test generation.
-Our knowledge graph construction uses jina-embeddings-v2-base-code~\cite{günther2024jinaembeddings28192token} for semantic embeddings, which was selected because it is the only open-source embedding model specifically designed for mixed natural language and code content in software repositories, which can accurately capture semantic relationships between issue descriptions and code entities.
+We use neo4j~\cite{neo4jmain} for building the knowledge graph with plugins apoc-4.4~\cite{neo4j_apoc} and gds-2.6.8~\cite{neo4j_gds}. \tool integrates state-of-the-art LLMs and embedding models in a task-specific manner.
+We vary the repair model per experiment, defaulting to Claude-4 Sonnet~\cite{anthropic2025claude} for fault location and patch generation, and to DeepSeek-V3~\cite{deepseekai2024deepseekv3technicalreport} for cost-efficient test generation.
+Our knowledge graph construction uses jina-embeddings-v2-base-code~\cite{günther2024jinaembeddings28192token} for semantic embeddings, which was selected because it is a widely used open-source embedding model specifically designed for mixed natural language and code content in software repositories, which can accurately capture semantic relationships between issue descriptions and code entities.
 We empirically determined the hyper-parameters through initial parameter exploration, setting $\beta=0.6$ for path length decay and $\alpha=0.3$ for the embedding-textual similarity balance in \tool.
-We employ multiple temperature settings: $0.8$ for test generation to promote diversity, $0$ for deterministic LLM-based bug localization, and temperatures $0$ and $0.8$ for mixture patch generation, following previous empirical studies~\cite{qiu2024efficient,zhu2024hot}.
+We employ multiple temperature settings: $1.0$ for test generation to promote diversity, $0$ for deterministic LLM-based fault location, and temperatures $0$ and $1.0$ for mixture patch generation, following previous empirical studies~\cite{qiu2024efficient,zhu2024hot}.